 Design

 In general, the AK-74 is a modified AK-47 insofar as it uses the same receiver and stock, pistol grip, trigger unit, and general configuration.
 The bolt is smaller, but the bolt carrier and gas piston are the same.
-The magazine is of thick and tough plastic, thick so that it can fit into the AK-47 magazine housing without demanding any modification.
+The magazine is thick and tough plastic, thick so that it can fit into the AK-47 magazine housing without demanding any modification.
 It holds 10 more of the smaller cartridges than did the AK-47 magazine.
 The wooden fore-end grip has a horizontal groove, useful as a recognition feature if nothing else.

 Unfortunately, muzzle brakes are a two-edged sword; they make life easier for the shooter, but they make life difficult for the men next to him, diverting the muzzle blast sideways, and Soviet medical publications have printed one or two articles on the dangers of ear damage on firing ranges with the new rifle.